-- 6030.
+6030.
 History of Seventeenth and Eighteenth Century Art (3).
 Pr., graduate standing.
 An investigation beyond the survey level of Western painting, sculpture and architecture produced during the Baroque and Rococo periods.
-May be taught concurrently with the corresponding senior-level course. - 6040.
+May be taught concurrently with the corresponding senior-level course.

+6040.
 History of Nineteenth Century Art (3).
 Pr., graduate standing.
 An investigation beyond the survey level of Western painting, sculpture and architecture from the late 18th through the 19th century.
-May be taught concurrently with the corresponding senior level course. - 6050.
+May be taught concurrently with the corresponding senior level course.

+6050.
 American Art (3).
 Pr., graduate standing.
 A study beyond the survey level of the visual arts in America from the Colonial Era to the present.
-May be taught concurrently with corresponding senior level course. - 6060.
+May be taught concurrently with corresponding senior level course.

+6060.
 Art Since 1945 (3).
 Pr., graduate standing.
 A study of international art since 1945 as well as themes and issues in contemporary art.
-May be taught concurrently with the corresponding senior-level course. - 6070.
+May be taught concurrently with the corresponding senior-level course.

+6070.
 Women in the History of Art (3).
 Pr., graduate standing.
 A study of women artists from 1550 to the present, including cultural and social issues and historiography.
-May be taught concurrently with corresponding senior-level course. - 6090.
+May be taught concurrently with corresponding senior-level course.

+6090.
 Medieval Art (3).
 A study of the art and architecture of Western Europe and Byzantium from the Early Christian period through the Gothic era.
-May be taught concurrently with VISU 3090. - 6100.
+May be taught concurrently with VISU 3090.

+6100.
 The Artist in Film and Fiction (3).
-Examines visual artists and the creative process as depicted in film and fiction. - 6110.
+Pr., VISU 2030, VISU 2040, graduate standing.
+The proposed course examines the way in which visual artists have been (and currently are) depicted in film and fiction.
+The course will examine a wide range of material beginning with early films and 18th and 19th century stories and books.

+6110.
 History of Photography (3).
-A survey of the history of photography from its invention in 1839 to the present day. - 6212.
+A survey of the history of photography from its invention in 1839 to the present day.

+6212.
 Painting (3).
 Pr., Permission of Instructor.
 Graduate painting; optional problems and media.
-May be repeated for credit. - 6512.
+May be repeated for credit.

+6512.
 Printmaking.
 Pr., Permission of Instructor.
 Graduate printmaking; optional problems and media.
-May be repeated for credit. - 6902.
+May be repeated for credit.

+6902.
 Individual Studio Project (3).
 Pr., department head's approval.
 Graduate work in the various disciplines designed by the student with approval of faculty involved.
 May be repeated for credit.
 May be taught concurrently with the corresponding senior-level course.